robmarkcole/HASS-Deepstack-object/README.md

 Now go to http://YOUR_SERVER_IP_ADDRESS:5000/ on another computer or the same one running Deepstack.
 Input your activation key from your portal into the text box below "Enter New Activation Key" and press enter.
 Now stop your docker container.
 You are now ready to start using Deepstack!

 ## Home Assistant setup
 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
-Then configure face recognition and/or object detection.
+Then configure object detection.
 Note that at we use `scan_interval` to (optionally) limit computation, [as described here](https://www.home-assistant.io/components/image_processing/#scan_interval-and-optimising-resources).

 ## Object Detection
 Deepstack [object detection](https://deepstackpython.readthedocs.io/en/latest/objectdetection.html) can identify 80 different kinds of objects, including people (`person`) and animals.
 On you machine with docker, run Deepstack with the object detection service active on port `5000`: